10 Most Beautiful Stained Glass Art on College Campuses

 Saint Francis Xavier College Church at Saint Louis University in St. Louis, MO

-Saint Louis University’s one of the most beautiful features on its campus is the St. Francis Xavier College Church.
+One of the most beautiful features of Saint Louis University’s campus is the St. Francis Xavier College Church.
 When you look up at their interiors, you’ll find many brilliant stained glass, which represents a Gothic Revival masterpiece.

 Located at the busy intersection of Grand and Lindell boulevards, two of the busiest thoroughfares in the city, the Church may have blended into the landscape, serving as the background for innumerable photos of Saint Louis University.
 Aside from the photos, though, it offers a lot of opportunities to explore the church.